 Harpa Concert Hall

-- The main street is always a great place to be, but this time of year there are lights strung around every tree, building and light post.
-While you’re there, be on the lookout for the yule lads – they will be dancing around on all the buildings!
+Laugavegur, the main downtown street, has lights strung around every tree, building, and light post.
+While you’re there, be on the lookout for the Yule Lads – they will be projected on all the buildings!

-- The Little Christmas shop is an adorable place to go for any Christmas decor.
+The Little Christmas Shop (Litla Jólabúðin) is an adorable place to go for any Christmas decor.
 Right outside their shop is a big red mailbox.
-Here you can send a letter to the Icelandic Santa Claus – FUN!
+Here you can send a letter to the Icelandic Santa Claus – the kids love this!

 Árbær Open Air Museum

-If you meet an Icelander while you’re out enjoying the festivities, make sure to tell them Gleðileg Jól (Merry Christmas!)
+Oh, and if you meet an Icelander while you’re out enjoying the festivities, flash them your best smile and tell them Gleðileg Jól (Merry Christmas)!